 Additionally, all HVAC systems suffer from a deterioration in efficiency as they age.
 Dirt and dust accumulate on the surfaces.
 Friction results in wear and tear.
 Pressure builds up until cracks and leaks develop.
 Although old air conditioners can still keep homes cool, they will require much more power to do so compared to when they were new.
 The increased consumption also increases the monthly expenses.
 It may become financially sensible to buy a high-efficiency system and enjoy lower bills.

 Furthermore, advancements in heating and cooling technology continue to improve the energy efficiency of our HVAC systems.
-With all things being held equal, if you compared an air-conditioning system from 2005 versus an air conditioning system produced in 2019, the energy efficiency of the newer unit is far superior!
-When compounded with normal wear and tear and degradation of efficiency due to age, a system produced in 2019 makes economic sense as an alternative to your old home air conditioning unit.
+With all things being held equal, if you compared an air-conditioning system from 2005 versus a modern air conditioning system, the energy efficiency of the newer unit is far superior!
+When compounded with normal wear and tear and degradation of efficiency due to age, a modern system makes economic sense as an alternative to your old home air conditioning unit.

-R-22 is still available in 2019 but the cost is already sky-high.
-The R-22 phase-out has discouraged manufacturers from making more of the substance.
-The low supply and high demand are continually pushing the price up.
-This spike in R-22 prices is increasing and will continue to increase as the 2020 cut-off date approaches.
+R-22 is still available this year but the cost is already sky-high.
+The R-22 phase-out discouraged manufacturers from making more of the substance even before the 2020 cut-off date.
+Currently, the low supply and high demand are continually pushing the price up.

 The government has sought to encourage people to upgrade their older cooling systems by offering perks to buyers of new HVAC units.
 Consumers can enjoy tax breaks to help offset the cost of a new AC system.
 Learn more about the computations from the ACCA or Air Conditioning Contractors of America.